 Once you nailed down a town to stay over in, these are the sites I visit:

 Me and booking anything online is like that girl you just want no association with without even giving it a shot.
 Then came our Durban trip and I had many mini panic attacks before coming around with the idea that why didn’t I do this online situation sooner.

 Each mentioned site are different (obviously) but have the same navigation system with a filter that allows you to add in your destination, you’re planned dates and, for how many guests.
 It can also filter out what you’re looking for in terms of what sort of accommodation you prefer (self-catering, campsite, B&B, etc) and, what you would like to have included.

-Tip: Book your trip in off-season.
+Tip: Book your trip in the off-season.
 It’s during winter and you get loads of discounts.
 LOADS!

 Figuring out online sites

 If you’re a newbie to doing anything online, take a deep breathe because it’s really easy to figure out.
 Like I said before, I have about three websites open in order to find the best accommodation.
 Type in the town you want to stay in and the site throws out what accommodations are out there.